Jannyboy11/InvSee-plus-plus/README.md

 ### Permissions

-- `invseeplusplus.invsee` allows access to `/invsee`.
+- `invseeplusplus.invsee.view` allows access to `/invsee`.
 By default only for server operators.
-- `invseeplusplus.endersee` allows access to `/endersee`.
+- `invseeplusplus.invsee.edit` allows the player to manipulate the target player's inventory.
 By default only for server operators.
+- `invseeplusplus.endersee.view` allows access to `/endersee`.
+By default only for server operators.
+- `invseeplusplus.endersee.edit` allows the player to manipulate the target player's enderchest.
+By default only for server operators.

+###### Aggregate permissions:
+- `invseeplusplus.invsee` provides `invseeplusplus.invsee.view` and `invseeplusplus.invsee.edit`
+- `invseeplusplus.endersee` provides `invseeplusplus.endersee.view` and `invseeplusplus.endersee.edit`
+- `invseeplusplus.view` provides `invseeplusplus.invsee.view` and `invseeplusplus.endersee.view`
+- `invseeplusplus.edit` provides `invseeplusplus.invsee.edit` and `invseeplusplus.endersee.edit`
+- `invseeplusplus.*` provides all four of the base permissions

 ### Compiling